fr1ll/sanger.blog.3/posts/two-subarus-a-modified-kyoto-sour-sake-cocktail.md

 ## Pour and garnish

-Pour as much as you can get out into your glass.
+Pour as much as you can get out of the shaker into your glass.

 Rinse, then slap the mint to get some life into it.
 Garnish with the mint and grapefruit slice.

-<video autoplay loop muted playsinline> <source src="/img/2021/02/two-subarus-howto-lite.mp4" title="Making a Two Subarus" alt="Steps to make the Two Subarus" type="video/mp4"> </video>